Bradford, Mass. First Church of Christ

 The First Church of Christ in Bradford was formed in 1682, just ten years after the town (previously called Merrimack for its location along the river) officially changed its name.
 It was originally a part of Rowley until it petitioned the General Court for separation in 1668, called its first minister, Rev. Zechariah Symmes of Charlestown, and built the first meetinghouse.
 The East Parish was formed in 1726, and was later incorporated as the town of Groveland in 1850.

-The town was annexed by the city of Haverhill in 1897, but First Church of Christ in Bradford remains separate from First Congregational Church in Haverhill.
-To learn more about First Church in Bradford today, visit their website.
+The town was annexed by the city of Haverhill in 1897, but the First Church of Christ in Bradford remains separate from First Congregational Church in Haverhill.

 The first volume primarily contains membership records and vital statistics, including admissions and dismissions, marriages, and baptisms.
 It also has a copy of the original covenant signed by the founding members and records of church business.
 The original book was damaged by both water and fire, resulting in text that is sometimes incomplete or difficult to read.
 Because of this, some pages were imaged multiple times to capture as much text as possible.